cmu440/p2/README.md

 more Tribbler servers and storage servers beforehand so that the `TribClient` will have someone to communicate with.

-#### Staff-compiled binaries
+##### Staff-compiled binaries

-Last but not least, we have also provided pre-compiled binaries (i.e. each were compiled against our the course staff's reference solution) for each of the programs discussed above.
+Last but not least, we have also provided pre-compiled binaries (i.e. they were compiled against our own reference solutions) for each of the programs discussed above.
 The binaries are located in the `p2/sols/` directory and have been compiled against both 64-bit Mac OS X and Linux machines.
+Similar to the staff-compled binaries we provided in project 1, we hope these will help you test the individual components of your Tribbler system.

 ### Executing the official tests